 The practical implications of this paper primarily concern the applications of the proposed approach.
-First, it helps to identify and quantify factors on excess delays in a city more conveniently compared to modeling speeds directly - either using empirical data or simulation experiments.
-Then, measures (design features, traffic management) could be derived to reduce excess delays and therefore minimize speed and accessibility losses either by scenario analysis or by a cross-sectional analysis of several cities.
-Second, applications of the proposed network inefficiency approach can be possible everywhere in the field of network-wide traffic management 1 where an improved capacity and speed estimate is valued for improved traffic and economic out-2 comes, e.g., road pricing or perimeter control.
-Third, the proposed method can be applied as a 3 performance indicator to assess the impact of time and space allocation in an urban network: In 4 those areas or hours with a high share of excess delays, traffic could be allocated to other roads 5 or shifted to other time periods, e.g., through intelligent passenger information systems.
-As the 6 optimal speed v^ is almost never reached in real-world scenarios, network planners might create 7 more space and capacity to obtain the optimal speed for cars.
-This is difficult to realize, e.g. due 8 to limited space in urban areas and the risk of induced traffic.
-Multimodal system improvement 9 in combination with setting up mode-independent accessibility values (for example, by measuring 10 the minimum required transport speed or maximum acceptable travel time) which have to be met 11 by a traffic system, could be a possible solution.
-12 This paper introduces and discusses the idea of measuring network inefficiency by the
+First, it helps to identify and quantify factors in excess delays in a city more conveniently than by modeling speeds directly, using either empirical data or simulation experiments.
+Then, measures (design features, traffic management) could be derived, to reduce excess delays and therefore minimize speed and accessibility losses, either by scenario analysis or by a cross-sectional analysis of several cities.
+Second, applications of the proposed network inefficiency approach may be possible everywhere in the field of network-wide traffic management where an improved capacity and speed estimate is valued for improved traffic and economic outcomes (e.g., road pricing or perimeter control).
+Third, the proposed method can be applied as a performance indicator to assess the impact of time and space allocation in an urban network: in those areas or hours with a high share of excess delays, traffic could be allocated to other roads or shifted to other time periods, for example through intelligent passenger information systems.
+As the optimal speed $v^$ is almost never reached in real-world scenarios, network planners might create more space and capacity to obtain the optimal speed for cars.
+This is difficult to realize, for example because of limited space in urban areas and the risk of induced traffic.
+Multimodal system improvement in combination with setting up mode-independent accessibility values (for example, by measuring the minimum required transport speed or maximum acceptable travel time) which have to be met by a traffic system, could be a possible solution.

-13 concept of excess delays.
-Therefore, there are limitations to the study and opportunities for future 14 research.
-First, we did not consider at the present stage the influence of structural network effects, 15 e.g. speed limits or network design, on the evolution of excess delays.
-As the MFD is governed 16 by network topology, one could argue that it influences excess delays too.
-Second, the fitting of 17 v^ to identify the upper MFD can be improved as the relationships do not perfectly match the re-18 sampled upper MFD, e.g. by weighting observations.
-Only when we can correctly describe the 19 upper MFD, we can retain unbiased excess delay estimates that are important for further modeling.
-20 This also requires a throughout data filtering and unbiased MFD estimation prior to the derivation 21 of excess delays.
-Once unbiased excess delays estimates are retrieved, we can follow on the first 22 evidence present on its driving factors (network loading, signal control, and multimodality) to 23 improve the estimates and, using more extensive experiments (empirical data, simulation), obtain 24 global validity of these estimates.
-25
+This paper introduces and discusses the idea of measuring network inefficiency by the concept of excess delays.
+Therefore, there are limitations to the study and opportunities for future research.
+First, we did not consider at the present stage the influence of structural network effects, such as speed limits or network design, on the evolution of excess delays.
+As the MFD is governed by network topology, one could argue that it influences excess delays too.
+Second, the fitting of $v^$ to identify the upper MFD can be improved as the relationships do not perfectly match the resampled upper MFD, for example by weighting observations.
+Only when we can correctly describe the upper MFD can we retain unbiased excess delay estimates that are important for further modeling.
+This also requires data filtering throughout and unbiased MFD estimation before the derivation of excess delays.
+Once unbiased excess delays estimates are retrieved, we can follow the first evidence present for the driving factors (network loading, signal control, and multimodality) to improve the estimates and, using more extensive experiments (empirical data, simulation), obtain global validity of these estimates.